opattison/olivermakes/_posts/2015-02-20-institutional-memory.md

 In my first months, I became used to emails and calls from fellow staff with a request for help, from implementing design ideas to figuring out common software issues.
 Even though I didn’t feel like an “expert”, I was often the person on hand who was willing to learn quickly and pick up technical tasks.
 I found my role as a generalist; a technological omnivore, I would learn as I went, picking up bits about optimizing images for the web, or figuring out bugs in our fundraising management software, and even becoming a <i lang="la">de facto</i> CRM administrator.
 My role was not limited to the web or communications.
 I learned that, at least at a small- to medium-sized non-profit, being a technological generalist *does* tend to qualify you as a local expert.

 I was frequently called in to provide one-on-one training for staff and interns any time their jobs intersected with the website, CRM, and related systems like our event management or fundraising tools.
-Unfortunately, a lot of tasks in the organization relied on the outcomes of these limited trainings (constrained by my learning curve as an instructor and limited by the time that I had to give to fellow staff).
-People benefitted from the trainings, and I learned a lot as an educator, but more support was needed.
+Unfortunately, a lot of tasks in the organization relied on the outcomes of these limited trainings.
+Our success was constrained by my learning curve as an instructor, and limited by the time that I had to give to fellow staff.

-These trainings were work that I really enjoyed doing, but it was simply too time-consuming.
 Although only a small part of my responsibilities, some days I might be working on training for most of my working hours.
 One-on-one training sessions can often be enormously helpful because they can be personalized and tend to have an immediate impact, but the time spent can be difficult to justify if one’s role is not specified as a full-time educator.

 In response to this dilemma, we worked on a “curriculum” of training materials to provide a course of standardized study for new staff; to fill in these gaps and reinforce our hands-on training sessions.
 This curriculum would hopefully cover the *basics* so that more time could be spent in one-on-one trainings covering the *specifics*.
 This new process worked to some degree, but the exercises and structure provided by it only took new staff so far.
 Existing staff could benefit from these newly-developed materials, but they had typically already graduated past the introductory matter covered by the curriculum, and had concerns that a standardized approach could not fully address.